Projective Integral Updates for High-Dimensional Variational Inference: Experiments and Discussion

 \subsection{Acknowledgements}

-My sincere thanks to Erin Acquesta, Tommie Catanach, Jaideep Ray, and Cosmin Safta for providing early feedback.
+My sincere thanks to Erin Acquesta, Tommie Catanach, Jaideep Ray, Cosmin Safta, and Jacquilyn Weeks for providing early feedback.
 Tommie suggested an exponential annealing schedule and log-likelihood integration experiments.
 Jaideep noted that by limiting the diameter of evaluation nodes, these quadrature sequences may provide an additional benefit to prediction models that cannot support large parameter perturbations, such as physics models that cannot accept unphysical states.
-By probing these challenges from many perspectives, these conversations provide an important means to deepen understanding.
+Special thanks go to Alexander Safonov for consultation on the PyTorch implementation of QNVB and for helping curate the Tensorized Transformer test scripts.